LeoValentim/cocoapods-assets-cleaner/README.md

 You can also define a specific directory for the plugin to search for unused assets.
 Just add  `--project-path`:

     $ pod clean-unused-assets --assets-path=./path/to/Assets.xcassets --project-path=./optional/path/

+Use `--exclude-dir` define a directory to exclude from asset use search. (default: {project-path - assets-path: Assets.xcassets}):

+    $ pod clean-unused-assets --assets-path=./path/to/Assets.xcassets --project-path=./optional/path/ --exclude-dir=path/to/exclude/dir/relative/to/projectpath